nicolas2589/DatosMasivos/Unit_2/Evaluacion/README.md

 ```

 # Extract results from the model using test dataset.
+We can use the test dataset to obtain results from the model. we can also use the following code in select() functionto create a new column that inherits metadata from the dataset data, this will help to translate the index to the original label.
 ```scala
 // Se prueba el modelo
 //val result = model.transform(test)